-Food insecurity, for example, is exacerbated by climate change, land degradation, biodiversity loss, rising temperatures, change in rainfall cycles, more frequent and/or severe events, land conversion and habitat loss, soil degradation and commensurate reduction in water quality.
-Farmers, fishers and forest-dependent communities, including many indigenous peoples, are among the vulnerable groups most affected by this polycrisis.
-Solutions to the crisis will be more successful if they address interconnected problems in an integrated way.
+Food insecurity, for example, is increased both by climate change-through shifts in rainfall, temperature, and weather patterns-and by biodiversity loss-through a reduction in the plants and organisms necessary for fertile soils and clean water.
+Farmers, fishers and forest-dependent communities, including many indigenous peoples, are among the vulnerable groups most affected by the triple planetary crisis.
+Solutions to the crisis-as well as other related challenges such as deforestation, land degradation and environmental disasters, will be more successful if they can address

-At the international level, many multilateral environmental agreements (MEAs) and global agendas are recognizing the interlinked nature of these challenges.
-Policy decisions of the Conference of the Parties of all three Rio Conventions emphasize the importance of protecting, conserving, and restoring ecosystems to keep the 1.5°C target alive and of achieving all 17 Sustainable Development Goals.
+At the international level, many multilateral environmental agreements (MEAs) and global agendas are recognizing the interlinked nature of the challenge.
+The final decision from the 27th Conference of the Parties of the United Nations Framework Convention on Climate Change, for example, emphasizes the importance of protecting, conserving, and restoring ecosystems to keep the 1.5°C target alive.